Pancreatic cancer

 MRI scan

-An MRI scan uses magnetism to build up a detailed picture of the inside of your body.
+An MRI scan uses magnetism to build up a detailed picture of the inside of the body.

 -